-Reality checks are a powerful way to have more lucid dreams.
-It’s an action that you perform during the day that (hopefully) will enter your dreams, and cause you to become lucid.
+‘Reality checks’ are a powerful way to have more lucid dreams.
+A reality check is an ACTION that you perform during the day that (hopefully) will enter your dreams, and cause you to become lucid later.

-The result of a reality check will either prove you’re awake, in which cause you go about your day or prove that you’re dreaming which causes you to become ‘lucid’.
+The RESULT of a reality check will either prove you’re awake, in which cause you go about your day or prove that you’re dreaming which causes you to become ‘lucid’.

 It means you can choose what to do and where to go in the world of your dreams.
 One of the best ways to do this and to become lucid is to do these ‘reality checks’ throughout the day and even in some of your dreams.
 You may be wondering, what’s a reality check and how do I do it?

-What are reality tests?
+What are reality checks?